unicode-org/icu/docs/processes/release/tasks/docs.md

 ### **ICU4J**

 1. Create a new GitHub branch.
-2. Run next ant target: `$ ant draftAPIsTSV`
+2. In directory icu/icu4j, run this script: `releases_tools/api_reports.sh`
-3. This **ant** target generates a tab-separated values file at icu4j/out/draftAPIs.tsv.
+3. This script generates a tab-separated values file at target/draftAPIs.tsv.
-4. Import the TSV file to Google spread sheet - for example, [ICU4J 61 Draft API Promotion](https://docs.google.com/spreadsheets/d/135RDyY6cWKBBvNuVE9ne8HfsItZu_CvLh47hKjr3UqM/edit#gid=1384666589).
+4. Import the TSV file to Google spread sheet - for example, [ICU4J 74 Draft API Promotion](https://docs.google.com/spreadsheets/d/135RDyY6cWKBBvNuVE9ne8HfsItZu_CvLh47hKjr3UqM/edit#gid=1384666589).
     *   Create the spreadsheet in the shared ***ICU Projects*** folder.
 5. Review all APIs introduced in 2 releases ago or older.
-For example, 59 or older for ICU 61 release.
+For example, 72 or older for ICU 74 release.
     *   Any API added 2 or more releases ago is a candidate for promotion.
     *   Newer APIs should be left in @draft state.
 6. Check each API entry has a corresponding approved API proposal.
-For example, [ICU 59 API proposal status](https://docs.google.com/document/d/12dHTG3e9WXb7C1Xdc2bcXE0BK8f6IoufoUAPcz4ZT2I/edit).
+For example, [ICU 72 API proposal status](https://docs.google.com/document/d/12dHTG3e9WXb7C1Xdc2bcXE0BK8f6IoufoUAPcz4ZT2I/edit).
     Note: An API proposal might have been created before the API proposal doc version, so you may need to look at older version of API proposal status doc.
 7. Mark APIs proposed for promotion, and add note in the spread sheet.
 8. Update API comments in ICU4J source code.
-In this case, @draft is replaced with @stable (do not change ICU version, for example, "@draft ICU 59" will be changed to "@stable ICU 59").
+In this case, @draft is replaced with @stable (do not change ICU version, for example, "@draft ICU 72" will be changed to "@stable ICU 72").
-9. Run next ant target to generate an API change report html: `$ ant apireport`
+9. Now, rerun target to generate an API change report html: `releases_tools/api_reports.sh`.
 10. Review the report, sent the report file and the link of the spread sheet to ICU technical committee members for review.
 11. Once ICU TC approves the proposed change, create a pull request (PR), wait